 - Is there physical space for the role to be done on-campus?

-- Will a remote work arrangement result in increased financial costs?
+- Will a hybrid work arrangement result in increased financial costs?

-- Can the employee attest to the requirements for safe and secure remote work?
+- Can the employee attest to the requirements for safe and secure hybrid work?

 - Have the safety requirements per WorkSafeBC (WSBC) been implemented?

-More information to support decision-making is available on the Remote work for leaders page.
+More information to support decision-making is available on the Hybrid Work for Leaders page.